Skip to content

 What stays in your tenant: Azure DevOps work item content, sprint data, AI prompts and responses, and any AI provider API keys you enter.
 Baytek never sees any of this.

-What Baytek's backend receives: licence records (organisation name, plan, expiry, activation tokens) and a lightweight install/heartbeat ping (organisation name, extension version, event type, timestamp).
-Plus an optional admin email if a trial admin chooses to opt in to a trial-end reminder.
+What Baytek's backend receives: licence records (organisation name, plan, expiry, activation tokens), a lightweight install/heartbeat ping (organisation name, extension version, event type, timestamp), and anonymous usage events (view navigation, configuration completion, trial-day milestones — opt out at Configuration → Privacy).
+Plus an optional admin email if a trial admin chooses to opt in to milestone reminders.

 Optional integrations: when you enable the AI Assistant or webhook notifications, requests go from your browser directly to the AI provider (Anthropic / OpenAI / GitHub Copilot) or webhook URL (Microsoft Teams / Slack) — never via Baytek.